top of page

 Am I going to get wet?

 Well, we don't want anyone to get wet but the ocean is going to make the final decision.
 Our trips are scheduled (and at times cancelled) to reduce the risk of a soaking.
 But please be prepared that you could get sprayed.
 If you are carrying electronics or camera equipment it's important that you plan to protect them from water.
 The Zodiac is an open boat with no interior cabin.
 However, it is a very seaworthy and capable craft which is designed for open ocean operation.
-The SafeBoat has an interior cabin but you could get wet if you decide to spend time at the front or back of the boat.

 Whether you end up getting wet or not, you'll be happy if you're wearing clothing that is protective in nature and preferably a waterproof outer layer.